Esgrove/othellogame/cpp/README.md

 On Windows, use Git Bash provided by [Git For Windows](https://gitforwindows.org/) to run the script :wink:
 You will also need to have `bash` in PATH on Windows for the version info generation to work fully.
 Add `C:\Program Files\Git\bin` to the system PATH environment variable.

-:warning: The build script expects to find Visual Studio 2022 on Windows, and [Ninja](https://ninja-build.org/) on Mac and Linux.

 ## TODO